 By: Sharon Aron Baron

 It’s so hard to resist those small plastic bags.
 Store clerks mindlessly fill them with one or two items, and they can’t help but double or triple bag them as they have become so flimsy.
-Take a look at people walking out of the grocery store, you will see nothing but a shopping cart full of 10-20 of these.
+Take a look at people walking out of the grocery store; you will see nothing but a shopping cart full of 10-20 of these.

 Did you know that 90 percent of the plastic bags in the US are not even recycled?
-Recycled bags can go on to make lumber, trashcan liners or other plastic bags.
+Recycled bags can go on to make lumber, trashcan liners, or other plastic bags.
 Publix has plastic recycling containers in front where these can be deposited.
-However, the one thing people can do now is stop the use of these bags.
+However, the one thing people can do now is stopping the use of these bags.
 People need to get into the habit of using reusable grocery bags.
 These bags can hold so much more than plastic and can be re-used for many years.

-There are times when I just forgo getting any type of bag at a store.
-I tell store clerks to save the bag as I’ll just carry the items out with me.
+There are times when I forgo getting any bag at a store.
+I tell store clerks to save the bag as I’ll carry the items out with me.
 Yesterday at Barnes and Noble, a clerk put a magazine and a small book inside a bag.
 I told him to save the bag as I would carry them out.
 I can’t imagine someone not being able to carry the books they buy out of a store.
-Putting purchases in plastic bags has become so automated for clerks, and customers must get proactive and just say no to more plastic bags.
+Putting purchases in plastic bags has become so automated for clerks, and customers must get proactive and say no to more plastic bags.

 Many cities have banned plastic bags or have imposed a fee on them.
 Here is a list of cities banning or addressing the plastic bag issue as of 2011: